Maybe Next Year You’ll Be Celebrating 4/21

 Legalization is spreading: CBD is legal in the United States; cannabis is federally legal in Canada; a majority of states allow for medical or recreational cannabis.
 Yet, despite increased legalization, there is a gross disparity in the enforcement of cannabis laws against people of color.

 Furthermore, the same statistics show that every year the government spends $3.6 billion pursuing those arrests.
 If that seems like a waste of money to you, you’re definitely not alone.
 Many are arguing that funds should be spent on reparations for those who have been unfairly targeted and jailed, rather than continuing the mistakes of the past.

 People are understandably ignorant of the intricacies of the cannabis industry, not to mention its complicated history.
 However, that doesn’t mean they don’t want to learn.
 So, this day of observance can be a great opportunity to spread cannabis awareness.
 Teaching the public about the hemp farms in the early days of the United States, or diving into the biology of endocannabinoids and phytocannabinoids can be the perfect way to engage people in a plant they might not have otherwise cared about.

 From there, continued education can lead to understanding and eventually a wider observance of the need for cannabis justice.

 Celebrate 4/21 as you see fit.
-It’s meant to rekindle a feeling of kinship in the cannabis community, both within advocacy groups and the wider public.
+It should rekindle the feeling of kinship in the cannabis community.
+The organizers mean this to take place within advocacy groups, and the wider public.
 The War on Drugs has destroyed too many families.
 We owe it to them to consider how those effects ripple on today, and to stop them from happening again in the future.
 It’s time to break down the stigma.

 Will you be a part of the 4/21 celebrations next year?